 Over the next few decades, the base saw the departure of the fighters and the switch from B-52s to B-1 bombers.
 Some of the biggest organizational changes included the inactivation of the Strategic Air Command and the re-designation of the base's Bomber Wing as the 319th Air Refueling Wing in the early 1990's.
 In 1998, all the Minuteman III missiles were shipped to other locations and the silos were imploded, leaving aerial refueling as the base’s primary mission.
 At one time, the Warriors of the North at Grand Forks Air Force Base supported 48 KC-135 Stratotankers under the Air Mobility Command, making it the first supertanker wing in the Air Force.

 Grand Forks Air Force Base provides base operating and direct operational support to wing personnel and tenant units.
 Grand Forks Air Force Base also provide logistics, medical, civil engineer, contracting, communications, security and force support services and functions, and maintain facilities and equipment in support of Air Expeditionary Force and combatant commander requirements.
-Additionally, we provide facilities and equipment support for the base's hosted units including the following;
+Additionally, we provide facilities and equipment support for the base's partners including the following;

 In the past few years, the Grand Forks community was voted Best Place to Live in North Dakota, Money Magazine: Top 100 Best Places to Live, Livability, #1: Best States for Millennials, MoneyRates, #1: Young People Are Moving to These States, U.S. News and #4: Best States to Start a Business, Wallethub.
 The University of North Dakota (UND) is located in Grand Forks and has established an international reputation for Unmanned Aerial Systems, engineering, aerospace, research and scholarship, notably health sciences, nutrition, energy and environmental protection.